SSL/TLS Certificate Validation Issues with Flywheel CLI Tools

 Disabling SSL verification is not recommended for production use.
 Only use this option for development or testing environments without sensitive data.

-Both of Flywheel's CLI tools allow you to disable SSL verification entirely by setting the --ssl-verify false
+Both of Flywheel's CLI tools allow you to disable SSL verification entirely by setting the --ssl-verify false command-line option.

 Getting Help